 - c.
 Reference level and off-screen performance: The reference level (RL) behavior differs from some earlier analyzers in a way that makes this analyzer more flexible.
 In other analyzers, the RL controlled how the measurement was performed as well as how it was displayed.
 Because the logarithmic amplifier in these analyzers had both range and resolution limitations, this behavior was necessary for optimum measurement accuracy.
 The logarithmic amplifier in this signal analyzer, however, is implemented digitally such that the range and resolution greatly exceed other instrument limitations.
 Because of this, the analyzer can make measurements largely independent of the setting of the RL without compromising accuracy.
 Because the RL becomes a display function, not a measurement function, a marker can read out results that are off-screen, either above or below, without any change in accuracy.
 The only exception to the independence of RL and the way in which the measurement is performed is in the input attenuation setting: When the input attenuation is set to auto, the rules for the determination of the input attenuation include dependence on the reference level.
 Because the input attenuation setting controls the tradeoff between large signal behaviors (third-order intermodulation, compression, and display scale fidelity) and small signal effects (noise), the measurement results can change with RL changes when the input attenuation is set to auto. - d.
 Mixer power level (dBm) = input power (dBm) input attenuation (dB). - e.
 The ADC clipping level declines at low frequencies (below 50 MHz) when the LO feedthrough (the signal that appears at 0 Hz) is within 5 times the prefilter bandwidth (see table) and must be handled by the ADC.
 For example, with a 300 kHz RBW and prefilter bandwidth at 966 kHz, the clipping level reduces for signal frequencies below 4.83 MHz.
 For signal frequencies below 2.5 times the prefilter bandwidth, there will be additional reduction due to the presence of the image signal (the signal that appears at the negative of the input signal frequency) at the ADC. - f.
-This table applies without Option FS1 or FS2, fast sweep, enabled.
-Option FS1 or FS2 is only enabled if the license for FS1 or FS2 is present and one or more of the following options are also present: B40, MPB, or DP2.
-With Option FS1 or FS2, this table applies for sweep rates that are manually chosen to be the same as or slower than "traditional" sweep rates, instead of the much faster sweep rates, such as autocoupled sweep rates, available with FS1.
+This table applies without Option FS1, fast sweep.
+With Option FS1, this table applies for sweep rates that are manually chosen to be the same as or slower than "traditional" sweep rates, instead of the much faster sweep rates, such as autocoupled sweep rates, available with FS1.
 Sweep rate is defined to be span divided by sweep time.
-If the sweep rate is ≤1.1 times RBW-squared, the table applies.
+If the sweep rate is ≤ 1.1 times RBW-squared, the table applies.
 Otherwise, compute an "effective RBW" = Span / (SweepTime × RBW).
 To determine the IF Prefilter Bandwidth, look up this effective RBW in the table instead of the actual RBW.
 For example, for RBW = 3 kHz, Span = 300 kHz, and Sweep time = 42 ms, we compute that Sweep Rate = 7.1 MHz/s, while RBW-squared is 9 MHz/s.
 So the Sweep Rate is < 1.1 times RBW-squared and the table applies; row 1 shows the IF Prefilter Bandwidth is nominally 8.9 kHz.
 If the sweep time is 1 ms, then the effective RBW computes to 100 kHz.
 This would result in an IF Prefilter Bandwidth from the third row, nominally 303 kHz.